F0lak/dm_open_ref/ref/list/associations.md

-When the index values happen to be text strings that satisfy all the requirements for variable names, this may also be written in a convenient short-hand+
+When the index values happen to be text strings that satisfy all the requirements for variable names, this may also be written in a convenient short-hand:
 ```
  var/list/lst =
 list(player = \"James Byond\", score = 2000)